Introduction

 Setting up the client is straightforward.
 First, install the Tinfoil SDK:Proxy support with

-await client.ready(), the client fetches the enclave’s public key from the enclaveURL and performs verification.
+await client.ready(), the client fetches the enclave’s public key and performs verification.

 From that point on, all request bodies are encrypted using that key before being sent to your proxy, and all response bodies are decrypted after being received.